Main Content

 Permanent pool

-If you’re unable to obtain a transition-to-practice program or a permanent full- or part-time position, you could apply for work in the permanent pool.
+If you’re unable to obtain a transition-to-practice program or a permanent full- or part-time position, you could apply for work in the permanent pool of a health service.
 It would give you experience in different areas within that health service and an opportunity for future permanent work.

-To apply, send your curriculum vitae (CV) and a cover letter outlining your interest to each hospital’s human resources department for nurse bank.
+To apply, send your curriculum vitae (CV) and a cover letter outlining your interest to each hospital’s human resources department.
 Details will be listed on their websites.
+Don’t forget to follow up in the event you don’t hear back in a timely manner.

-Once you have been accepted you will also need to complete the general online competencies such as:
+Once you have been accepted you may need to complete the general online competencies or attend in house study days on topics such as:

 1. hand hygiene